djc40/shell-scripting/Bash Scripting.md

 This course will follow the outline below.
 Each section will have a basic lesson and then one or more knowledge checks per area.
 Answers can be found in the accompanying documents.

 ## Course Outline
-1. Basics
-  - Variables
+1. Variables
-  - Arithmetic
+0. Arithmetic
-  - Comparisons and Operators
+0. Comparisons and Operators
-  - If Statements
+0. If Statements
-  - If / Else If / Else Statements
+0. If / Else If / Else Statements
-  - For Loops
+0. For Loops
-  - While Loops
+0. While Loops

-# Basics
 ### Variables

 A variable is defined with '=', and there cannot be spaces between the variable name, equal sign, and value of the variable.